semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 @## Description

-**Tooltip** is a modeless popover designed to display all sorts of tips in tools.
+**Tooltip** is a modeless popover to display all sorts of tips in tools.

 Differences from [Dropdown](/components/dropdown/):